CanineJs/caninejs/README.md

 ### compareArrays
 compareArrays accept two Arrays as input and returns true if they are equal else it will return false.
 It will also return false if any of the input is not an Array.

+Syntax: compareArrays(arrayOne, arrayTwo, shouldSort);

+arrayOne: Array to be compared.
+arrayTwo: Array to be compared.
+shouldSort: Boolean value denoting weather the array should be sorted before comparision.
+If true the array will be sorted, if false it won't be sorted.
+By default shouldSort is false.

 ```
 import { compareArrays } from 'caninejs';